getlantern/lantern/src/github.com/getlantern/flashlight/genconfig/README.md

 ./fetchcfg.py etc >> fallbacks.yaml
 ```

 Once this is done, copy the fallbacks.yaml to this directory and run ```./genconfig.bash```.
-That will generate a number of files, but **the only one that matters is ../config/resources.go**, and the script will automatically add that file for you to commit. **To manually confirm the process worked, check the generated lantern.yaml file.
+That will generate a number of files, but **the only one that matters is ../config/resources.go**, and the script will automatically add that file for you to commit. **To manually confirm the process worked, check the generated lantern.yaml file**.
 You can check the number of masquerades, for example, as in:

 ```
 [genconfig (devel *)]$ grep ipaddress lantern.yaml | wc -l